 |Founders||Marc Tarpenning, Martin Eberhard, Ian Wright, JB Strauben|

 Overview Of Tesla and Its Development Timeline

-Tesla, Inc. is an electric car and cleans energy company based in Palo Alto, California, USA, which produces electric cars, solar panels, solar roof tiles, home solar, and other products.
+Tesla, Inc. is an electric car and clean energy company based in Palo Alto, California, USA, which produces electric vehicles, solar panels, solar roof tiles, home solar, and other products.

 Tesla has over 23% market share in electric cars and 16% plug-in; Tesla Energy is the major installer of photovoltaic cells ( solar panels ) across the US.